These are the top things to do on the Mornington Peninsula

 The peninsula draws comparisons to Scotland’s Fife district due to the concentration of clubs here.
 Go for a swing at a mix of traditional and links courses.
 Natural dunes create sweeping hills and natural sand traps, plus most courses offer amazing sea views while you play.

 RACV Cape Schanck Resort has excellent accommodation, a lovely restaurant and stunning views.
 But for the keen golfer, the 18-hole, par-70 championship course designed by Robert Trent Jones Jnr is the big drawcard.
-Portsea Golf Club, with its links course set amid sand dunes and Moonah forest, hosts state and national events, complemented by its own prestigious Portsea Pro-Am.
+Portsea Golf Club , with its links course set amid sand dunes and Moonah forest, hosts state and national events, complemented by its own prestigious Portsea Pro-Am.

 With two 18-hole championship courses, Moonah Links has become one of the destinations for aficionados of the great game.
 It’s even hosted the Victorian PGA Championship.
 Built along a stunning stretch of clifftop land overlooking Bass Strait and Western Port Bay, The Flinders Golf Club is more than a hundred years old and a great place to get into the swing of things.

-5. The Enchanted Adventure Garden
+5. Enchanted Adventure

 a man conquering the adventure course at Enchanted Adventure